 Options include specifying whether all articles are displayed from the RSS feed or just articles created within a set time period, colour coding articles based on their age, and adjusting the scroll speed.

-Desktop Ticker can synchronize with the Windows Common Feed List, allowing the list of subscribed RSS feeds to be shared with other applications such as Internet Explorer, Windows Live Mail and Outlook.
+Desktop Ticker can synchronise with the Windows Common Feed List, allowing the list of subscribed RSS feeds to be shared with other applications such as Internet Explorer, Windows Live Mail and Outlook.

 Compatible with RSS feeds provided by news sites such as BBC News and CNN, and many other sites including Gmail, Facebook and Flickr.
 Also compatible with software such as Bugzilla and Jenkins continuous integration server.
 Click here to learn about RSS feeds.

 For information about using Desktop Ticker, click here to read the user guide.

 For information about deploying Desktop Ticker on a Windows corporate network, read the deployment guide here.